kaleidos-ventures/taiga-resources/content/extend/how-can-i-contribute.md

 ## Translations

-We are ready now to accept your help translating Taiga.
-It's easy (and fun!): just access our team of translators with the link below, set up an account in Transifex and start contributing.
-Join us to make sure your language is covered! **[Help Taiga to translate content](https://www.transifex.com/taiga-agile-llc/taiga-back/ "Help Taiga to trasnlatecontent")**
+We are eager to get your help translating Taiga.
+It's easy (and fun!): just access our team of translators with the link below, set up an account in Weblate and start contributing.
+Join us to make sure your language is covered! **[Help Taiga to translate content](https://hosted.weblate.org/projects/taiga/ "Help Taiga to translate content")**

-**Localization Bugs**: Taiga use Transifex to manage the i18n files so don't submit a pull request to those files (except -en.json).
-To fix a translation, just access our team of translators, set up an account in the [Taiga Transifex project](https://www.transifex.com/organization/taiga-agile-llc/) and start contributing.
+**Localization Bugs**: Taiga use Weblate to manage the i18n files so don't submit a pull request to those files (except -en.json).
+To fix a translation, just access our team of translators, set up an account in the [Taiga Weblate project](https://hosted.weblate.org/projects/taiga/) and start contributing.

 ## UI enhancements